calvinhp/Simple-Reliable-ZFS-Backups-Presentation/slides.md

 ^ FSFE, Free Software Foundation Europe
   Block level available in the Enterprise version Enterprise version 5.1 released in 2011 included Incremental/Differential Block Level Difference Backup, but it is not in the Open Source version still to this day.

+^ This is Open Core and a terrible example of why it isn't friendly.

 [^1]: <https://blog.bacula.org/110/>